 SECURITY-414: Remove any update site from the Jenkins configuration

 SECURITY-415: Change a user’s API token

 SECURITY-417: Submit global security configuration

-SECURITY-419: Create a new agent, possibly executing arbitrary shell commands on the master node by choosing the appropriate launch method
+SECURITY-419: Create a new agent, possibly executing arbitrary shell commands on the Jenkins controller by choosing the appropriate launch method

 SECURITY-420: Cancel a scheduled restart